NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md

 in a similar manner to [Model.toIncrementalJson](https://gojs.net/latest/api/symbols/Model.html#toIncrementalJson), but contains deep copies of model objects rather than stringified JSON.
 This makes it easy to use to update React state.

+Because GoJS Palettes are read-only by default, the ReactPalette component doesn't add a change listener.

 ```ts
 /**
  * Initialize the diagram and add the required listeners.